Carmelina Livingston, Lead Education Specialist

 Email: clivingston @s2temsc. org

-Carmelina Livingston joined the S²TEM Centers SC in 2013 as an education specialist in the S²TEM Centers SC Lowcountry Region in Charleston, SC.
-She also serves as Associate Director of the Lowcountry STEM Collaborative.
-Carmelina is thrilled to work closely with schools, districts, and business and industry communities in various stages of developing STEM professional learning workshops, programs and events.
+Carmelina Livingston joined the S²TEM Centers SC in Charleston, SC in 2013 and is currently a Lead Education Specialist in partnership with the South Carolina’s Coalition for Mathematics and Science (SCCMS).
+She serves as an action team leader for the South Carolina Grand Challenges in STEM and is the curator of STEMLinx.
+She has served as Associate Director for the Lowcountry STEM Collaborative and Director of the Charleston STEM Festival.
+Carmelina is thrilled to work closely with schools, districts, and business and industry communities in various stages of developing STEM professional learning workshops, and community partner programs and events.

 Carmelina’s joys in life include her family, friends, and her interest and fascination with cognitive learning, her love for the ocean and the environment, and her disposition to have fun in life!